 For those brands who want to stay omnipresent, the main challenge is adjusting to the product categorization of various sales channels.
 Different retail platforms can require delivering the product data accordingly with their own product taxonomy classification and templates.
 Implementing automated product taxonomy software solves this problem and enables you to showcase your products on various sales channels.

-Why is Product Taxonomy Important?
+Why Is Product Taxonomy Important?

-Product taxonomy benefits your personnel and your business’s online visibility.
+Product content taxonomy benefits your personnel and your business’s online visibility.
 Clear product hierarchy helps to avoid data duplicates and errors, as instead of manual reviews and cleaning, a well-built taxonomy management software is doing it automatically.
 It sets your staff free from boring manual work and enhances your SEO performance.
 Valid and structured product data helps you get deeper insights & analytics and find secret opportunities for your business.